Tapaya

 Ensure the merchant is approved for specific payment methods.

-val status = AcceptSDK.identity.loadStatus(paymentMethod: PaymentMethod.CARD)
+val status = AcceptSDK.identity.loadStatus(PaymentMethod.CARD)

 val enabled = when(status) {